pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_config.hbs.md

 # tanzu insight config

-Use this command to get help for config commands.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight config` to get help for the configuration commands.

 ## <a id='options'></a>Options